In The Grove

 Below Abies koreana, planted simultaneously to the beginning of creating Woodland - you can see the little conifer on the picture from 1997 (high Above), which was planted on the edge of 'The Second Isle', supported and protected from damages while digging by some wooden shelves.
 This is the shapely "Christmas Tree".
 Its attraction are the blue cones, that you can see on the picture Below.

 Metasequoia glyptostroboides was the second mistake we made.
-But not before we have seen the same tree in The Botanical Garden in Gothenburg we understood what we have done!
+But we did not know it, not before we have seen the same tree in The Botanical Garden in Gothenburg we understood what we have done!
 The tree was about 25m tall and at least 10-15m or more wide, but the Metasequoia can grow to 60 m (average to 45m) and only the trunk can be 2 m in diameter!
-What to do, we aktually liked the fragile looking sill little tree..
+What to do, we actually liked the fragile looking sill little tree..

-Metasequoia is an evolution relict ( "living fossil"), a between coniferous and leave trees, found in 1944 in China and identified in 1948.
+Metasequoia is an evolution relict ( "living fossil"), something between coniferous and leave trees, found in 1944 in China and identified in 1948.
 It is deciduous conifer, like the Larix decidua (larch).

 Left: Metasequoia glyptostroboides planted in June, here in September 1998.
 In the left corner the part of Chamaecyperus Lawsoniana columnaris blue can be seen, the first conifer planted about 1997.
 The conifer was in further year, in wintertime, fallen down by something or somebody and died.
 On the Right picture there is the Metasequoia in 1999.
 The tree is very sensitive to drought, must get good supply in water.
 One year the tree was frozen almost to the ground but did not die, the new shoots came from the roots.
 It means that to achieve 45 m can be not so easy in Sweden..